omkar-walhekar/rails-blog-api-app/README.md

 # README

-## Convert api only rails 7 app to full application and develop
+## Convert api only rails 7 app to full application

 `ensure postgres and rvm is installed`